Could comfrey a little known herb, be the holy grail of the skincare world?

-- It’s excellent for inflamed skin conditions
+- excellent for soothing inflamed skin conditions

-- Hydrating, it retains moisture in the skin tissues
+- hydrating, it retains moisture in the skin tissues

-- It has wonderful cellular rejuvenating properties
+- anti-ageing, it has wonderful cellular rejuvenating properties

 Comfrey Symphytum Officinale

-- Comfrey Root, is packed full of lovely phytosterols, making it a great anti-inflammatory
+- comfrey root is packed full of lovely phytosterols, making it a great anti-inflammatory

 - Studies also indicate, that a component of comfrey known as rosmarinic acid also has wonderful anti-inflammatory properties, helping to calm and soothe stressed skin